P0mmeDeTerre/MarkAndPingMulitplayer/README.md

 # MarkAndPingMulitplayer

-<p style="color: red;"> Due to an unreal bug. the 5.5 Version can have issues when runned in Listen Server.
-The client (acting like a server) may not see some of widget components</p>
+:red_circle: Due to an unreal bug. the 5.5 Version can have issues when runned in Listen Server.
+The client (acting like a server) may not see some of widget components

 <details>